Beck Center 3013

 “The Italian children were proud to show us their gardens, give us bouquets of herbs, share the food they had produced when we joined them for lunch, and teach us how they integrated what they learned from their gardens into their classrooms.”

 That type of experience, along with the liberal arts foundation that all Transylvania students gain, provides excellent preparation for exercise science majors who choose to go on to graduate and professional schools.

 "Most exercise science majors enter the allied health professions, and because our U.S. population is becoming ever more diverse, it's important for our students to have a background in cultural anthropology, world history, and a second language," says Brown.
 "They'll work to heal the whole person, so courses in psychology, sociology, religion, and philosophy are important, too.
 Our students develop a high degree of academic maturity."

-When Brown isn't teaching, you'll likely find her biking, cross-country skiing, participating in triathlons, or traveling.
+When Brown isn't teaching, you'll likely find her biking, running, cross-country skiing, cooking, or traveling.

 Want to know more about Transylvania's exercise science program?

 Brown, S.C.(2014).
 Uncommon wealth: Coach’s life part of women’s health movement (Op-ed).